 An Agent Must be Licensed in Your State

 Supplement brokers and Advantage brokers must have a license in the state where they sell policies.
-In addition, brokers must complete extra training.
+Also, brokers must complete extra training.

-It’s important to do some research before choosing a broker to consult with.
+It’s essential to do some research before choosing a broker to consult.
 Just because they have a license doesn’t mean they have experience.
 Moreover, not all brokers have your best interests in mind.

 Should I Bundle My Medicare Insurance